c-blake/nio/README.md

+### Overview

 The basic idea here is to take fully seriously the old chestnut that file name extensions tell users contained formats in order to make data access efficient.
-Specifically, we append to binary file pathnames a terse syntax inspired by (but simpler than) various Perl/Python "pack formats" and build APIs/tools around this.
-The syntax is simple & easy to remember (I think) since it is derived from the C programming language family.
-Most programmers have these basic "CPU types" memorized.
-With the exception of long double (an already exceptional thing), the type code is just the first letter of each C type.
-Uppercase are unsigned; Lowercase are signed.
-The full syntax is one or more:
+Specifically, extensions are a terse syntax inspired by Python "struct formats", but using a simpler rule - the type code is just the first letter of each C type (with the exception of long double, an already exceptional thing).
+Uppercase is unsigned; Lowercase is signed.
+Elaborated, the full syntax is one or more:
 ```
   [<COUNT[,..]>]<c|C|s|S|i|I|l|L|f|d|g>
 ```